 - Hitting the slopes in Andorra, the Alps or Spain’s own Sierra Nevadas

 Christmas Markets ||Mercadillos navideños

 If you can’t make it to the colder, eastern countries (more well-known for their mulled wine-infused markets), Spain has plenty to offer along those lines.
 Most large towns and all the major cities host Christmas markets where locals and tourists alike can find handmade trinkets and artisanal food and drink, especially the cherished Christmas sweets.

-I’m partial to Madrid’s mercadillo in Plaza Mayor, but there are many worth checking out all over Spain.
+I’m partial to Madrid’s mercadillo in Plaza Mayor (one of the only places I´ve been able to track down mistletoe!), but there are many worth checking out all over Spain.
 Find out where your local markets take place and stop by for a cola cao and quirky surprises, all to the soundtrack of traditional villancicos (Christmas carols).

 Nativity Scenes || Belenes